 Near the end of my practice, the sky turned an opaque white, and humidity took over as I entered the day.

 Random Treatise: To be a dancer is to blend art, science, metaphysics, spiritual, and logical thinking in movement.
 It is to understand the inner and outer world and the form that occurs between the two.
 Learning dance technique is learning to make yourself safe and comfortable in any position, in any situation with other bodies, and find alignment at any tempo.
 It is being able to recognize danger, take care of yourself and others in the moment, and push yourself past comfort when needed.
 It is being able to follow directions fully without losing your sense of self, to be patient, and to be ready.
 To hone memory, to master breath, to be efficient, and to not take things too seriously (to find the right tone).
 To draw the lines out from yourself into the world.
 To not fear the functionality of the body and its systems and processes.
 To find delight in repeated movement, curiosity about what is different and the same.
 To follow the four rules (most of the time).
 To understand the limits of codified systems of movement (and ways of thinking about movement) and their uses.
 To understand form from within.
-To be able to propeocept geometry in the body and in space (lines in space).
+To be able to proposept geometry in the body and lines in space.
 To know metaphor intimately and resist simile in many cases.
 To fully accept your own structure and work with your posture and ratio of strength and flexibility.
 To be available to your choreographer and the audience.
 To feel and to be seen in three dimensions.
 To be a dancer is to fully make a life in dance in your own way, to practice often in your own way(s), and to live within and beyond your lineage and training.
-To further to canon/the trajectory of dance, to make it better as you see fit.
+To further the canon/the trajectory of dance, to make it better as you see fit.
 To feed/nourish yourself with food, language, imagery, and experience (in life and in art).
 To make change your constant.